swissup/swissup.github.io/m1/extensions/core/configuration.md

 Option | Description
 -------|------------
-Enabled | Select AMP theme to use
+Enabled | Allows to turn off notifications
 Update Frequency | Allows to change fetch notification frequency News to show in notification bar | Allows to filter visible notification Last Update | Information about last time the news was fetched